neverset123/LeetcodeArt/av/Filters.md

 ## Particle Filter
 Particle filter, also known as Monte Carlo localization, is a probabilistic algorithm used for estimating the state of a system based on sensor measurements.
-It is particularly useful in scenarios where the system's state is non-linear or multi-modal.
+It is particularly useful in scenarios where the system's state is non-linear and non-Gaussian or multi-modal.

 The particle filter works by representing the state of the system using a set of particles, where each particle represents a possible state hypothesis.
 These particles are propagated through time using a motion model and updated based on sensor measurements.